anderson-aristotle/handlebars-training/README.md

 near the bottom labelled "Display each paragraph's text in an alert box whenever it is clicked"._

+## Demo: Helpers

+Helpers, aka [block-helpers](https://handlebarsjs.com/block_helpers.html), are little functions that we can insert into our templates to perform different functionality on blocks of our template code.
+Handlebars includes some helpers for us for basic iteration and control flow like `#each` and `#if` but we can also write custom helpers to perform other tasks with or on our data.

+Webpack helps us organize our helpers by having us set our helpers directory in the webpack config.
+Once configured, all we need is a Javascript file named after our custom helper that exports a return function.

+What is happening in our current helper in `./assets/templates/helpers/limit.js`?
+Where might we use this functionality in our app?

 ## Demo: Cross-site scripting (XSS)

 [Cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting)